pm4net/serilog-sinks-ocel/README.md

 # Performance

 JSON and XML files cannot simply be appended like a text file or a database table.
-They have to be parsed entirely before new events can be added, and then serialized again.
-This is very inefficient with long rolling periods and small batches.
-Therefore, it is **recommended to use the LiteDb sink for all logging**.
-The JSON and XML formats are included mostly for completeness.
+The entire file has to be rewritten each time, which is expensive.
+If you are going to use either the JSON or XML sink, make sure to use short rolling periods to avoid log files with more than a few thousand events at a time.
+It is generally **recommended to use the LiteDb sink for all logging** due to better performance, even though LiteDb files tend to be larger in size overall.
 The [OCEL library](https://github.com/pm4net/OCEL) can be used to later convert between formats or even merge multiple files together.

 # References